RTXI/rtxi/HACKING.md

 level, build type and runtime library as CMake, then that could potentially cause issues.
 See the link above for profiles documentation.

+This has been temporarily disabled due to conan migration issues from 1.x to 2.x but can be easily added back by editing presets and inheriting the conan preset.

+> **Note**
+> Make sure to also enable conan toolchains and settings under the Github workflows
+> for support sanitizer and testing support.

 [conan]: https://conan.io/
 [profile]: https://docs.conan.io/2/reference/config_files/profiles.html